 3. Own the moment: from cultural to campaign.

-Whether it’s the launch of a brand campaign or tapping into a major cultural event, be sure to align your creative.
+Whether it’s a launch of a brand campaign or tapping into a major cultural event, be sure to align your creative.
 There should be a reason for people to care about your content during your First View’s 24 hours.
-Examples include major product releases, kicking off new campaigns, promoting tentpole events, holidays and short-term sales (such as Black Friday), and film and TV show premieres.
+Examples include major product releases, kicking off new campaigns, promoting tentpole events, holidays, and short-term sales (such as Black Friday), and movie and TV show premieres.

-Think of First View in the context of a larger campaign.
+Think of First View in context of a larger campaign.
 Leverage existing video assets when possible.

-Conversational Ad videos work well as First Views because they typically include call-to-action buttons and customised hashtags, prompting users to amplify organic reach.
+Conversational Ad videos work well as First Views because they typically include call-to-action buttons and customized hashtags, prompting users to amplify organic reach.

 Looking beyond First View’s first year